Review of Just Food for Dogs

 Estimated Dry Matter Nutrient Content

-Ingredients: Cod, sweet potatoes, russet potatoes, green beans, broccoli, safflower oil, dicalcium phosphate dihydrate, calcium, sodium chloride, choline bitartrate, vitamin E (as a-tocopherol succinate), zinc oxide, iron amino acid chelate, vitamin B5 (as calcium d-pantothenate), copper citrate, vitamin D3 (as cholecalciferol), riboflavin, manganese citrate, dried seaweed meal, d-biotin, vitamin B12 (as cyanocobalamin)
+Ingredients: Wild Alaska pacific cod, sweet potatoes, potatoes, green beans, broccoli, safflower oil, dicalcium phosphate, calcium carbonate, salt, choline bitartrate, vitamin E supplement, zinc amino acid chelate, iron amino acid chelate, D-calcium pantothenate, copper citrate, cholecalciferol (source of vitamin D3), riboflavin, manganese citrate, potassium iodide, biotin, vitamin B12 supplement

 Red denotes controversial item